Comic Strip: PVT Murphy's Law

 - Visual Pun: Murphy depicted as an earthworm while trying to low-crawl (he gets told to low-crawl lower), Murphy opening a care package from home, while surrounded by vultures wearing Army uniforms, a giant cockroach in charge of on-base housing, you get the general idea.

 - War On Terror: Yellowish-Orange, depending on if Murphy is deployed or not, considering his occupation.
-Typically only serves as background to the comic, which is mostly based around topical humor or bored soldier hijinks.
+Typically only serves as background to the comic, which is mostly based around topical humor or the hijinks created by bored soldiers.